leanera/nuxt-i18n/README.md

 Enable translations lazy-loading by following these steps:

+- Enable file-based translations by setting `autoImports` option to `true`.
-- Enable dynmic imports by setting `autoImports` option to `true`.
+- Enable dynamic imports by setting `lazy` option to `true`.
 - Optionally set the `langDir` option to configure the directory that contains your translation files.
 Defaults to `locales`.
-- Set the `locales` option as an array of all possible languages.
+- Make sure the `locales` option covers possible languages.

 > ℹ️ Translation files must be called the same as their locale.
+Currently, JSON, JSON5 and YAML are supported.

 Example files structure: